Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    > - If dnsmasq is dead, restart it with `systemctl restart dnsmasq`.

-   > In addition, the final output from validating the services should have information about the nexus and basecamp containers/images similar this example.
+   > In addition, the final output from validating the services should have information about the Nexus and basecamp containers/images, similar this example.

    ```
    CONTAINER ID  IMAGE                                               COMMAND               CREATED        STATUS            PORTS   NAMES